munhyunsu/WallpaperManager/README.md

 - The wallpaper manager GUI version
 - (Pending) Display the number of images in downloads directory
   - It has some performance issue, so it pend until someone request it.
-- (Optimization) Set sleep interval beteen image request
-  - It keep network bandwith for the server and prevent block of server.
 - (Optimization) The common code like load tags, search downloaded images, and so on are functionalized.

 ### The contributed feature(or incoming)